Richie Leone: Pittsburgh Steelers

-BC Lions (II)
+BC Lions (second stint)

-Leone returned to the BC Lions (CFL) before their training camp as the Lions reportedly searched for a single player to handle punting, kickoffs, and kicking.
+Leone returned to the Lions before their training camp as the Lions reportedly searched for a single player to handle punting, kickoffs, and kicking.
 Leone remained on the active roster after the preseason as he fulfilled all three kicking duties.
 He made his CFL debut against the Ottawa Redblacks on July 4, 2015, where he scored two field goals from 11 and 13 yards as well as an extra point.
 The following game, on July 10, Leone kicked a 56-yard field goal, setting a BC Lions record for longest field goal and tying the game against the Saskatchewan Roughriders 29–29 with 31 seconds remaining; a game which the Lions won in overtime.
 As of August 3, 2015, Leone had the highest punt average in the CFL (50.1 yards).
 He began his season with 13 consecutive made field goals before missing a 46-yard kick on August 6 in a game against the Edmonton Eskimos.
 Leone was named a CFL All-Star as a punter in both the 2015 and 2016 season.
 Following the 2016 season Leone was granted a release by the Lions so he could sign with an NFL team.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On January 5, 2017, Leone signed a reserve/future contract with the Arizona Cardinals.
 He was waived on September 2, 2017.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On April 10, 2018, he was signed by the Ottawa Redblacks.
 He was named an East Division All-Star as a punter at season's end.
 In the following season, he was named both a divisional and CFL All-Star at punter.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Leone opted out of his contract with the Redblacks on August 25, 2020.

-Arizona Cardinals (II)
+Arizona Cardinals (second stint)

-On September 8, 2020, Leone was signed to the Arizona Cardinals practice squad.
+On September 8, 2020, Leone was signed to the Cardinals' practice squad.
 He was released on September 15.

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-Leone re-signed with the Ottawa Redblacks on January 26, 2021.
+Leone re-signed with the Redblacks on January 26, 2021.
 Leone had another outstanding season in 2021 with Ottawa, and was named a CFL All-Star for the fourth time in his career.
+He was again named a CFL All-Star in 2023.